French language in Canada: Quebec

 Quebec is the only province whose sole official language is French.
-Today, 71.2 percent of Québécois people are first language francophones.
+As of 2011, 71.2 percent of Québécois people are first language francophones.
 About 95 percent of Quebecers speak French.
 However, many of the services the provincial government provides are available in English for the sizeable anglophone population of the province (notably in Montreal).
 For native French speakers, Quebec French is noticeably different in pronunciation and vocabulary from the French of France, sometimes called Metropolitan French, but they are easily mutually intelligible in their formal varieties, and after moderate exposure, in most of their informal ones as well.
 The differences are primarily due to changes that have occurred in Quebec French and Parisian French since the 18th century, when Britain gained possession of Canada.

 Different regions of Quebec have their own varieties: Gaspé Peninsula, Côte-Nord, Quebec City, Saguenay-Lac-Saint-Jean, Outaouais, and Abitibi-Témiscamingue have differences in pronunciation as well as in vocabulary.
 For example, depending on one's region, the ordinary word for "kettle" can be bouilloire, bombe, or canard.

 In Quebec, the French language is of paramount importance.
 For example, the stop signs on the roads are written ARRÊT (which has the literal meaning of "stop" in French), even if other French-speaking countries, like France, use STOP.
 On a similar note, movies originally made in other languages than French (mostly movies originally made in English) are more literally named in Quebec than they are in France (e.g. The movie The Love Guru is called Love Gourou in France, but in Quebec it is called Le Gourou de l'amour).